microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 * IIS (Make sure Internet Information Services > World Wide Web Services > Application Development Features > ASP.NET 4.6 is enabled)

-## Debugging the SDK in general (How to test Application Insights in any Test App)
+## Debugging the SDK in general (How to test Application Insights from local build in any Test App)

 * Build the project using ```buildDebug.cmd```
 * If the build was successful, you'll find that it generated NuGet packages in <repository root>\..\bin\Debug\NuGet